igupta1/robotdatamarketlandingpage/README.md

-# RoboData Landing Page
+# Neural Landing Page

-A modern, responsive landing page for RoboData - The Marketplace for Robotics Training Data.
+A modern, responsive landing page for Neural - The Marketplace for Robotics Training Data.
 Built with Next.js 14, TypeScript, and Tailwind CSS.

 ## 🚀 Features